We are what we eat. Based upon this the feeding of our pet is one of the most important decisions that we make.

-This type of diet can provide significant benefits to dental health.
+This type of diet can provide significant benefits to dental health, skin and joint health.
 The amount of this that we see in the practice in both dogs and cats is enormous.

 The chewing of a bone can sometimes take a dog twenty minutes or so, it is great exercise for the jaw muscles and provides the dog with mental stimulation for an extended period of time.
 It allows them to fulfil a base premise of being a dog – chewing.

 How many of our dogs eat their daily intake of dry food within a minute?